siddharth-pro/gitSiddharth.github.io/serialfpga.md

 * After all the 8 bits are received, the receiver then looks for the stop bit which is high for one bit time.

 Transmitter:
 * The transmitter works in same way as the receiver.
-In that it sends the start bit for one bit time.
+In that, it sends the start bit for one bit time.
 The one byte data is sent serially starting from LSB, one bit at a time.
 After all the data bits are transmitted.
 The stop bit is sent for one bit time marking the end of transmission.

 Final Implementation: